Click: A generational marker

 Rather like grandparents fondly referring to the wireless, my generation are going to carry that word “click” in our vocabulary to describe interactions long after anybody last used a mouse.

-I was thinking about this myself.
+Let's take the idea further.
 Now that we have touch screens, how much longer will the mouse or touchpad be considered essential computing gear?

 Touching and clicking

 Belam may be wrong.
 The mouse, or at least the touchpad, which needs a click, could be around for many years to come.
+Both are commonplace more than a decade after his post.
+In fact, there are no laptops or desktop computers that don't include one of these devices.

 Speaking of generational markers… have you been around long enough to remember when people referred to the Windows, Icon, Mouse, Pointer interface as Wimp?